bertreb/pimatic-smartmeter-obis/README.md

 ===================

 Reading energy values from a smartmeter.
 This plugin is a based on the smartmeter-obis@1.1.3 library from Apollon77.
-This plugin supports OBIS smartmeter readings over D0 and SLM protocol and is compatible with node v4 to v10.
+This plugin supports OBIS smartmeter readings over D0 and SML protocol and is compatible with node v4 to v10.
-The OBIS codes for electricity (usage and delivery) and gas (usage) are preset, but can be configured to meet the requirements of your smartmeter.
+The OBIS codes for electricity (usage and delivery) and gas (usage) are preset, but can be configured to meet the specs of your smartmeter.

 Installation
 ------------